CRICOS Course Code

 Students may refer to IELTS 6.0 or equivalent policy or Hawk Institute’s Enrolment Kit for further information.

-Language, Literacy and Numeracy test (LLN):
+Language, Literacy and Digital Numeracy test (LLND):

-Students will be required to undertake language, literacy and numeracy test (LLN) test and achieve expected performance level of ACSF level 3 for AUR32721 - Certificate III in Automotive Electric Vehicle Technology.
+Students will be required to undertake language, literacy and numeracy and Digital Skills (LLND) test and achieve expected performance level of ACSF level 3 for AUR32721 - Certificate III in Automotive Electric Vehicle Technology.
+Based on the test outcome, where support needs are identified students will be offered appropriate ACSF support plan or referred to external support services as part of our commitment to student wellbeing and success.
 Refer to Hawk Institute’s Enrolment Kit and/or students Handbook for detailed information.

 Computer literacy requirements